brijamfitz/spacex-graphql-apollo/README.md

 You should see the GraphQL Playground GUI

-Paste the following query into the left panel and click the Play button in the center:
+Copy and paste the following query into the left panel and click the Play button in the center:
 ```
 {
   launches {